SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

       - Satellite Sites: <p>Display screens help patients navigate satellite facilities, ensuring clarity and reducing confusion, especially during busy periods.</p>
       - Beacon System: <p>Not applicable, as the focus is on rapid emergency response rather than structured patient navigation.</p>
       - K-Means Clustering and Voronoi Diagram: <p>Display screens may present visualizations of site usage patterns or inform patients about new site placements.</p>
-      - HERO (Mobile Units): <p>Portable display screens integrated with HERO units can guide patients and provide real-time updates on treatment progress.</p>
+      - HERO (Mobile Units): <p>Portable display screens integrated with HERO units can guide patients and provide real-time updates and directing them to the correct Mobile Unit.
+Eg. "Proceed to HERO 1A"</p>

    - <b>Casino Psychology</b>
-      - Express Treatment Centre: <p>Casino psychology principles (e.g., pleasant lighting, calming music) are applied to waiting areas to reduce patient stress and enhance their experience during short wait times.</p>
+      - Express Treatment Centre: <p>Casino psychology principles (e.g., pleasant lighting, calming music) are applied to waiting areas to reduce patient stress and enhance their experience during short wait times.
+The board Games will not be present for this department specifically but will be available at the site.</p>
-      - Satellite Sites: <p>Satellite Sites incorporate similar features to maintain a positive and stress-free environment for patients.</p>
+      - Satellite Sites: <p>Satellite Sites will incorporate similar features to maintain a positive and stress-free environment for patients.
+There won't be board games present for these sites either.</p>
       - Beacon System: <p>Not applicable here, as the focus is on urgent care rather than enhancing patient comfort during waiting times.</p>
       - K-Means Clustering and Voronoi Diagram: <p>Casino psychology does not directly interact with these tools.</p>
-      - HERO (Mobile Units): <p>HERO units adopt casino psychology principles, such as stress-reducing lighting and music, to create a calming atmosphere.</p>
+      - HERO (Mobile Units): <p>HERO units adopt casino psychology principles, such as stress-reducing lighting and music, to create a calming atmosphere.
+Board Games will be made available in the tents outside.</p>

    - <b>Event-driven Process Chains</b>
       - Express Treatment Centre: <p>Event-driven chains are streamlined to ensure that patients move swiftly through the care process, minimizing delays at every stage.</p>